The bulletin board for America's public schools. Parents, teachers, students, and staff. One community per school.

 How many high schools are in Sanborn County?

-Sanborn County, South Dakota has 2 public high schools, along with 1 middle schools and 3 elementary schools.
+Sanborn County, South Dakota has 2 public high schools, serving approximately 124 students.

 What is the largest school district in Sanborn County?